zuplo/docs/blog/2022-04-28-dynamic-rate-limiting/index.md

 ---
-title: It's not the bogeyman that's gonna get you, it's your customers
+title: It's not the bogeyman that will get you, it's your customers
 authors: josh
 tags: [videos, code, rate-limiting]
 ---